Jun711/jun711.github.io/_posts/2019-04-05-how-to-sign-api-gateway-requests-with-signature-version-4-using-aws-amplify.md

 You can read this [AWS document](https://docs.aws.amazon.com/general/latest/gr/sigv4_changes.html){:target="_blank"} about difference between Signature Version 2 and Version 4.

 ## Code
-There are many ways to sign an API Gateway request.
+There are several ways to sign an API Gateway request.
 For example, you can use aws4, aws-signature-v4, AWS Amplify etc for the signing process.
 This article is mainly going to talk about how to use AWS Amplify to sign a request.

 ### API Class + Axios
 When you use AWS Amplify, you can use API Class directly to send requests and all these requests are automatically signed using AWS Signature Version 4.